hundredrabbits/thebook/north_pacific_logbook.md

 Since we started sailing, we have stuck to the same pattern for night shifts.
 One sleeps between 1900 and 2100, then sails between 2100 and 2400, then goes back to sleep from 2400 until 0300, and then goes back to the wheel between 0300 and 0600.
 3 hours on, and 3 hours off.
 Some sailors prefer longer shifts, doing 4-5 hours at a time.
 We prefer shorter shifts, because we get tired easy, and 3 hours, when tired, feels unending.

 * * *

-##### 1200
-The wind has calmed, but the rain has not.
-Wish they'd left together to give us some time to dry off.
-The weather doesn't care about our damp clothing and water-logged bones.

-##### 1500
-Devine makes gnocchi.
-I managed to finish off my entire bowl — this is a good sign!
-The wind is supposed to change tonight, and we hope that the waves die down with them.

 \newpage